var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 The amount of the sole parent rebate (notional tax offset) for an income year is $1,607.
 This amount is not indexed and not subject to an income test.

-The offset is “notional” because it can no longer be claimed.
-The offset is only used in the calculation of the zone and defence forces tax offsets.
+This offset is “notional” because it can no longer be claimed directly.
+The offset amount is used in the calculation of the zone and defence forces tax offsets.

 Part year apportionment of the rebate amount applies appropriately.